codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 First, download a copy of `Microsoft Visual Studio <https://www.visualstudio.com/downloads/>`_ if you don't have a copy already.
 This is the standard IDE for C# development and the Community Edition is available for free.

+Next, make sure you have the latest .NET SDK installed.
+You can verify this by running ``dotnet --version`` on the command line.
+If you do not have the .NET SDK installed, download and install it from `here <https://www.microsoft.com/net/learn/get-started/windows#install>`_.

 Next, you must download or clone the `sc-alpha branch of the Stratis Smart Contract Enabled Full Node <https://github.com/stratisproject/StratisBitcoinFullNode/tree/sc-alpha>`_.
 This repository contains everything you need to run a Stratis full node that can sync and mine on a Stratis smart contract network.
 It also contains the ``sct`` tool, which validates and deploys contracts.

 Installing the Visual Studio template